J-Nyarangi/Upcycle/README.md

 ### Real-time Updates
 Firebase Firestore provides real-time synchronization for the community feed and marketplace listings.

-### Offline Access
-Local storage (Room for Android and Core Data for iOS) caches projects and user preferences for offline use.

-## Contributing

-We welcome contributions to Upcycle!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get involved.

-## Privacy

-Upcycle values user privacy.
-Images captured during scanning are processed locally on the device unless explicitly shared with the community.
-See our [PRIVACY.md](PRIVACY.md) for complete details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Contact
 For support or inquiries, reach out to us at:
-- Email: support@upcycle.app
+* Email: nyandukonyarangi@gmail.com

 ---

-Made with 💚 for a sustainable future.
+*Made with 💚 for a sustainable future.*